amarkkk/figma-variable-network/README.md

 - [ ] Edit variables directly from the plugin
 - [ ] Compare networks across files/versions
 - [ ] Template systems for common alias patterns

-## Why This Exists

-Complex design systems need better tools for understanding variable relationships.
-Figma's native variable panel shows variables but not their interconnections.
-This plugin is an experiment in making those invisible relationships visible.

-It's rough, unfinished, and might not work for your use case - but it represents a step toward better tooling for complex design systems.

 ## Contributing